JonathanWenger/pycalib/README.md

-# Non-parametric Probabilistic Calibration for Classification
+# Non-parametric Calibration for Classification

 This repository provides the implementation of our paper ["Non-parametric Calibration for Classification"](addlink) (Jonathan Wenger, Hedvig Kjellström, Rudolph Triebel).
 All results presented in our work were produced with this code.